GPCRviz/flareplot/input/flare-scripts/README.md

 ## Multi-flare script
 ![Multi-flare flowchart](../imgs/Multiflare-input-flow.png)
-[`flares_to_multiflare.py`](https://raw.githubusercontent.com/GPCRviz/flareplot/master/input/contacts_to_flare.py) - Takes multiple flare JSONs (with matching labels) and generates a single "multi-flare" that is useful for showing differences and similarities between contact networks.
+[`flares_to_multiflare.py`](https://raw.githubusercontent.com/GPCRviz/flareplot/master/input/contacts_to_flare.py) takes multiple flare JSONs (with matching labels) and generates a single "multi-flare" that is useful for showing differences and similarities between contact networks.
 The following commands generates flareplot input for three DHFR crystal structures and groups them together in a multiflare:
 ```bash
 cd examples/multiflare/